Log-PDE Methods for Rough Signature Kernels: Introduction

-In this article, we consider so-called \emph{signature kernels}, a class of symmetric positive definite functions defined on some spaces of paths, known for their effectiveness in time series data analysis.
+In this article, we consider so-called \emph{signature kernels} \cite{kiraly2019kernels, salvi2021rough, salvi2021signature}, a class of symmetric positive definite functions defined on some spaces of paths, known for their effectiveness in time series data analysis.
 These kernel functions have an explicit representation in terms of the signature, a central map in stochastic analysis \cite{lyons1998differential}.
-The latter maps any smooth path $\pathx:[0,T]\to \statespace$ taking its values in a vector space $\statespace$ to the solution of a system of linear ordinary differential equation driven by this path
+The latter maps any continuous bounded variation path $\pathx:[0,T]\to \statespace$ with values in a vector space $\statespace$ to the solution of a linear controlled differential equation (CDE)